 - Culver’s requires that you have 20% of your total projected initial investment in cash or liquid assets.

-- The franchisor has used CFSI’s (including its predecessor and affiliates) more than 30 years of experience in the business to compile these estimates.
+- Culver’s has used CFS’s (including its predecessor and affiliates) more than 30 years of experience in the business to compile these estimates.